hefan/solidus_dynamic_variants/README.md

 Assumes the Variant will be combined and sent after ordering (or is digital).
 Therefore: If track inventory is on, the newly created variant will have track_inventory = false.
 The newly created variant will have the same sku like the master variant plus a timestamp.

+When you create Orders in Backend you still need to create the variant by hand.

 Testing